01-edu/public/subjects/groupie-trackers/groupie-trackers.audit.en.md

 ```
 ###### Does it present the right members as above?

-##### Try to trigger an event using some kind of action, (ex: Clicking the mouse over a certain element, hovering the cursor over a certain element.
-Pressing a key on the keyboard.
-Resizing or closing the browser window.
-A form being submitted.
-A video being played, or paused, or finishing play.
-An error occurring.
-Etc)
+##### Try to trigger an event using some kind of action (ex: Clicking the mouse over a certain element, pressing a key on the keyboard, resizing or closing the browser window, a form being submitted, an error occurring, etc).
 ###### Does the event responds as expected?

 ###### Did the server crashed?
 ###### Does the server use the right [HTTP method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods)?
 ###### Has the website runned without crashing at anytime?